 The Department of State will temporarily suspend processing of immigrant visa applications from 75 countries that involve public charge requests, effective January 21, 2026.

-In a post on social media, the department said the measure concerns those nations “whose migrants take welfare from the American people at unacceptable rates.
+The information was initially released through a post on social media saying that the measure concerns those nations “whose migrants take welfare from the American people at unacceptable rates.
 The freeze will remain active until the U.S. can ensure that new immigrants will not extract wealth from the American people.”

 This action underscores the Trump Administration’s current focus on reshaping U.S. immigration policies.

-However, a more thorough and formal declaration has not yet been made.
-Consequently, the specific impact for various visa categories, including the EB-5 visa program, remains uncertain.
+However, the specific impact across visa categories, including the EB-5 program, remains to be seen.

 What could be the effect of the halt on EB-5 applications from these countries?